 Your physician might suggest a pelvic examination to assess the reproductive organs, blood tests for hormone and cholesterol level analysis, and an ultrasound if required.

 Once PCOS is diagnosed, regular monitoring of blood pressure, glucose tolerance, and cholesterol levels will be implemented.
 Additionally, screening for depression, anxiety, and sleep apnoea might become necessary.

 Procedures to Induce Pregnancy

 The following procedures can be performed to induce pregnancy in women who have PCOS.

-The first step to a successful pregnancy is for ovulation to occur.
-Consuming certain medications may induce ovulation in women by consuming.
-Some of these are administered orally, while others are injected into the body.
+The initial step for a successful pregnancy is ovulation.
+Certain drugs can induce ovulation in women.
+Some are taken orally, while others are injected.

-In this procedure, the female egg is fertilised with the sperm from the partner in the lab.
-Once the egg has been fertilised, it is transferred to the woman's uterus.
-This option is used on women with PCOS when medication or surgery are ruled out as alternatives to encourage ovulation.
+During this procedure, the female egg is fertilized with the partner's sperm in a lab and then transferred to the uterus.
+IVF is used for women with PCOS when medication or surgery are not viable options for encouraging ovulation.